The Biodiversity Progress Index

 The challenge

-The accelerating rate of biodiversity loss is one of the most critical threats facing our society today.
-Addressing this threat is currently a top priority for policy makers, NGO’s, and most recently, business leaders.
-However, current efforts in conservation, management and restoration will only be as effective at curtailing the loss of biodiversity as the information used to guide and evaluate them.
-Although we might have a notion of what a sustainable landscape might look like, or what nature positivity might sound like on a farm, we are often at a loss when tasked with quantifying the impact of sustainability efforts and regenerative practices for biodiversity.
+The accelerating rate of biodiversity loss is one of the most critical threats facing all aspects of our society today.
+Addressing this threat is currently a top priority for policy makers, NGO’s, and most recently, as well as business leaders worldwide.
+However, commitments and initiatives by these different sectors will only be as effective as the information used to guide and evaluate them.
+Although we might have roadmaps and guidelines to achieve a nature-positive future, we are often at a loss when tasked with assessing the state of biodiversity, and even more so to use this information to help guide actions on the ground.
 How do we best measure biodiversity?
 What sources of data are most informative?
 Can we use the same metric across landscapes and continents?
 How much will this cost?

 The technology